ericboszin/cicd-microservices-app/README.md

 5. To tear down the deployement (and avoid incurred costs) run `terraform destroy` when done experimenting

 ## Deploying microservices app to GKE (manual)
-Ensure gcloud and gke-gcloud-auth-plugin have been installed and are configured
+Ensure `gcloud` and `gke-gcloud-auth-plugin` have been installed and are configured
 1. Navigate to the `resrouce-manifests` fodler and execute the same commands as [Deploying App to Local Kubernetes Cluster](#deploy)
-2. For step 6 in the above reference, replace `minikube service list` with `kubectl get services` to get the URL.
+2. For step 6 in the above reference, replace `minikube service list` with `kubectl describe services sa-web-app-lb` to get the URL.
 3.